 Figure 5: CXP Transceiver 120Gbps to 12x 10Gbps Interconnection

-When the CXP transceiver is connected with MTP harness cable, it only works with SFP+ module with 850nm wavelength, but not with other wavelengths.
+When the CXP optical module is connected with breakout patch cables, like MTP harness cables, it only works with SFP+ module with 850nm wavelength, but not with other wavelengths.